 The hockey club is the last sporting club in Harpenden to retain links with our German twin town, Alzey.
 This relationship was forged in 1963 and many visits have been exchanged since, most recently when a party of nearly 20 embarked on a Tour to the Alzey Wine Festival in September 2013 to celebrate the 50th anniversary of the relationship.
 Apparently it was a tremendous weekend, although no-one can remember it…

 Summer 2004 saw Harpenden (Men's) Hockey Club and Harpenden Ladies Hockey Club finally merge, becoming Harpenden Hockey Club, representing the beginning of a new era for both.

 The club now fields five men’s and three ladies teams on a Saturday, Junior teams from U8 to U16 on a Sunday, Vets teams and a mixed side throughout the summer.
-Home fixtures are played at Woollams, Venue360 (also known as the Theatre of Dreams, the Venue of Destiny and, at times, The Field of Woe), and at De Havilland throughout the season.
+Home fixtures are currently played at Clarence Park and Woollams throughout the season.
 Recent years have seen tremendous performances from all the teams, each of which have at some stage been promoted.
 Both the men's and ladies 1s are currently playing in East League Div.2.
 Click on League Tables on the sidebar to see how they and the 6 other teams are doing.

-So that’s a brief rundown of the club’s first 70-odd years.
+So that’s a brief rundown of the club’s first 80-odd years.
 Want to be a part of our future?
-If so please get in touch by emailing the Mens Club Captain Tom Bunbury or Ladies Club Captain Lisa Forsyth.
+If so please get in touch!